 Brazil and Indonesia Account for Almost Half of Tropical Deforestation

-And one-third of tropical deforestation happened in Brazil alone.
-That amounts to 1.7 million hectares each year.
+And one-third of tropical deforestation happens in Brazil alone.
+That amounts to approximately 1.7 million hectares each year.
 Both Brazil and Indonesia are home to some of the world’s largest and biodiverse tropical forests in the world.
 As the agricultural industry continues to practice land clearing for crop and livestock farming, the threat to biodiversity only worsens.
 Studies say observed animal populations have experienced an average 68% decline in population numbers.
 In Borneo, Indonesia, the critically endangered orangutan lost nearly 80% of its population within the last 50 years.

 You might also like: 12 Major Companies Responsible for Deforestation